-Street sweeping is necessary for vehicle and pedestrian safety, street maintenance, surface water quality, and environmental concerns.
-The Town will provide such service in a cost-effective manner, keeping in mind safety, budget, personnel, and environmental concerns.
-The Town will use private contractors, equipment, and Town employees to provide this service.
+Street sweeping is necessary for vehicle and pedestrian safety, street maintenance, surface water quality and environmental concerns.
+The Town will provide such service in a costeffective manner, keeping in mind safety, budget, personnel, and environmental concerns.
+The Town will use Town employees and equipment and private contractors (if applicable) to provide this service.
 Completion dates are dependent on weather conditions, personnel, and equipment availability.
-The Highway Agent or their designee will be responsible for scheduling.
+The Highway Agent or his/her designee will be responsible for scheduling.